 What will happen next?

-The regeneration of South Thamesmead has started and will deliver a new public library, shops, cafés and leisure facilities as well as thousands of new homes.
-We’ll be working with residents to progress the regeneration of Lesnes Estate and build around 1,300 new homes, with 35% of these being affordable.
+The regeneration of South Thamesmead has started and will deliver a new public library, shops, cafés, and leisure facilities as well as thousands of new homes.
+We’ll be working with residents to progress the regeneration of Lesnes Estate and build up to 1,950 new homes, with 35% of these being affordable.
 Eligible residents will have the opportunity to move into one of the new homes we’re building in South Thamesmead.
-We’ve also appointed architects for the second phase of Southmere and we’ll be working with residents to shape the proposals.
 For more information please see Your Offer booklet.